circleci/circleci-docs/jekyll/_docs/enterprise/logging.md

 ---
 layout: enterprise
-title: "Using Centralized Logging to Collect CircleCI Enterprise logs"
+title: "Using Centralized Logging"
-category: [resources]
+category: [advanced-config]
 order: 4.0
 description: "How to use centralized logging with CircleCI Enterprise."
 ---